qiyunzhu/woltka/doc/cli.md

 Option | Description
 --- | ---
 `--rank`, `-r` | Classify sequences at this rank.
 Ignore or enter "none" to omit classification; enter "free" for free-rank classification.
 Can specify multiple comma-delimited ranks and one profile will be generated for each rank.
-`--above/--no-above` | Allow assigning to a classification unit higher than given rank.
-Default: auto-decision.
+`--uniq` | One sequence can only be assigned to one classification unit, or remain unassigned if there is ambiguity.
+Otherwise, all candidate units are reported and their counts are normalized.
 `--major` | Majority-rule assignment percentage threshold.
 Range: [51, 99].
-`--ambig/--no-ambig` | Allow assigning one sequence to multiple classification units.
-Default: True.
+`--above` | Allow assigning to a classification unit higher than given rank.
 `--subok` | In free-rank classification, allow assigning a sequence to its direct subject, if applicable, before going up in hierarchy.

 ### Gene matching